ShakeelAhmad18/ShakeelAhmad18/README.md

-- 👋 Hi, I’m ShakeelAhmad
+- 👋 Hi, I’m Shakeel Ahmad and I’m Mern Stack Developer.
 - 👀 I’m interested in AI and Web Development

   **Hi there! 👋**
 I'm a passionate and dedicated student pursuing a Bachelor's in Information Technology.
 My journey in the realm of technology has equipped me with a versatile skill set, and I'm always eager to learn and explore new horizons.
 **🚀 Skills:**
  * HTML: Crafting the structure of the web.
- * CSS: Styling things up to make them visually appealing.
+ * TailwindCSS: Styling things up to make them visually appealing.
+ * DaisyUI
  * JavaScript: Bringing interactivity and dynamism to the web.
  * Mern Stack: I developed full stack wep applications in Node.js
  * Machine Learning